Practivio/amazon/content/products/nt-cutter-degree-bevel-mat-45p-B005J0XLO8/index.md

 ---
 title: "NT Cutter Degree Bevel MAT 45P"
-description: "mat board cutter michaels: Data-driven within Top Tier ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momentum."
+description: "logan 4000 deluxe pull style bevel mat cutter: Data-driven within Top Tier ranking using the Practivio Score™.
+Positioned by quality, value, demand, findabilit…"
-keywords: ["mat board cutter michaels"]
+keywords: ["logan 4000 deluxe pull style bevel mat cutter"]
-seo_title: "mat board cutter michaels — Smart Buy Top Tier (2025)"
+seo_title: "logan 4000 deluxe pull style bevel mat cutter — Smart Buy Top Tier (2025)"
 canonicalURL: "/products/nt-cutter-degree-bevel-mat-45p-B005J0XLO8/"
 ---

-**🏆 Practivio Score™:** 978 — _Smart Buy_
+**🏆 Practivio Score™:** 879 — _Smart Buy_

-*If you're comparing **mat board cutter michaels**, **[NT Cutter Degree Bevel MAT 45P](https://www.amazon.com/dp/B005J0XLO8?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **logan 4000 deluxe pull style bevel mat cutter**, **[NT Cutter Degree Bevel MAT 45P](https://www.amazon.com/dp/B005J0XLO8?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “NT Cutter Degree Bevel MAT 45P” on Amazon](https://www.amazon.com/dp/B005J0XLO8?tag=practivio-20) Holding rank **36 of 296**, this Art Knives & Blades is evaluated within the **Top Tier tier** of Art Knives & Bladeses.
+[Shop “NT Cutter Degree Bevel MAT 45P” on Amazon](https://www.amazon.com/dp/B005J0XLO8?tag=practivio-20) Holding rank **48 of 287**, this Mat Cutter Blades is evaluated within the **Top Tier tier** of Mat Cutter Bladeses.
 Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 292 / 296 (top 99% lowest cost).
+Price: 213 / 287 (top 75% lowest cost).
-Reviews: 78 / 296 (top 27% in review totals).
+Reviews: 80 / 287 (top 28% in review totals).
-Rating: 264 / 296 (top 90% by average rating).
+Rating: 257 / 287 (top 90% by average rating).
-Demand: 109 / 296 (top 37% by recent sales).
+Demand: 74 / 287 (top 26% by recent sales).

 ### Position in tier
 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Top Tier achieves a Practivio Score™ of 1068.00.
+The Hidden Gem for Top Tier achieves a Practivio Score™ of 988.00.
-This pick trails the Hidden Gem by 90.00 points.
+This pick trails the Hidden Gem by 109.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016ISHAC8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0D4DVDCN7?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline eligibility criteria govern which items are considered.